 The workshop is designed using our existing Student Learning Experience (SLE).
 The activity centres around the seven areas of the SLE and includes questions and prompts to encourage participates to think about both barriers and solutions.

 With the feedback from the workshops we have started to analyse the data and are producing an initial findings report that will explore the key themes identified by students and staff across all seven areas of the student learning experience.
-The report is due to be published in late 2019.
+The report is due to be published in Summer 2020.

 We have formed a small working group with student and staff members from both colleges and universities.
-The working group will meet throughout 2019-20 to develop mini projects which will begin to tackle some of the issues and challenges identified from the workshops and analysis of the data.
+The working group is meeting throughout 2019-20 to develop mini projects which are beginnning to tackle some of the issues and challenges identified from the workshops and analysis of the data.
 This will be used as a starting point to produce materials for the sector to help institutions and students’ associations work together to develop initiatives to support student mental health and wellbeing.

-We also hope to present on the project at several conferences over the coming year, including Scotland’s Student Mental Health Conference taking place on 11th May 2020, and Advance HE’s Equality, Diversity and Inclusion Conference taking place from 17th-19th March 2020.
+We are presenting on the project at several conferences during 2019-20, including Scotland’s Student Mental Health Conference on 11th May 2020, and Advance HE’s Equality, Diversity and Inclusion Conference on 17th-19th March 2020.

 We have recently joined a QAA Scotland Enhancement Theme Collaborative Cluster, led by Glasgow Caledonian University.
 The cluster ‘Building the capacity of academic staff to create environments that are inclusive and promote student mental wellbeing’ aims to build the capacity of academic staff to design curricula and create teaching and learning environments that are inclusive and promote student mental wellbeing.
 This will include hosting two events in 2020; one for senior staff members and student leaders and another for programme leaders and class reps.
 More details will be released towards the end of the year.

-If you would like to find out more about the project or any of our work on student mental health and wellbeing, including the working group, please contact Stef Black.
+If you would like to find out more about the project and our research, or if you would like to be involved in the working group, please contact Gloria Laurini.